 Chārudatta.
 Incalculable are the ways of human destiny, that I am come to such a plight!

-Red marks of hands in sandal paste

-O'er all my body have been placed;

-The man, with meal and powder strewn,

-Is now to beast of offering grown.5
+Red marks of hands in sandal paste O'er all my body have been placed; The man, with meal and powder strewn, Is now to beast of offering grown.5

 [He gazes intently before him.]
 Alas for human differences!
 [Mournfully.]
-For when they see the fate that I must brave, With tears for death's poor victim freely given,

-Can only pray that I attain to heaven.6
+For when they see the fate that I must brave, With tears for death's poor victim freely given, The citizens cry "shame," yet cannot save,- Can only pray that I attain to heaven.6